Image by Maria Portway

 I want to help you write the book calling to you too.

-I use a Schema Mode Therapy-informed approach in my book coaching because this modality helped in my own creative recovery.
+I use a Schema Mode Therapy-informed approach in my book coaching because this modality helped in my own creative and trauma recovery.
 I combine my knowledge and training in this area with my belief in creative living, and the many insights I have gained through my lived experiences over the years.
 I of course also bring my expertise as a writer and editor with me too, though I don't believe editorial feedback is always helpful in the early stages of a manuscript, so this may not form part of our work together directly.
 I will use my skills to help you get in touch with the parts of yourself you need to, to help you make progress in writing your book.
 I want you to get there in a way that feels happy, healthy and deeply fulfilling for you.

 Creative Director and Owner of the Centre for Novels in Progress

 (Recent continued professional development accreditations can be found below).

 - The Good Life, personal essays column for Cohorted Cult

 - Freelance travel writing articles, various online magazines